The aim of OxRSS is to address issues of interest to Research Staff at the University of Oxford. This includes:

 - To encourage departments to provide suitable support for managers to engage in the Personal Development Review process meaningfully and in a timely way.

-- To lobby for systematic management training for Principal Investigators, and that such training is offered to staff who unofficially supervise other staff and students.
+- To lobby for systematic management training for Principal Investigators and managers of researchers, and that such training is offered to staff who unofficially supervise other staff and students.

 - To lobby for more transparent information provided on career development and criteria for promotions on divisional and institutional-level committees.